-The original JI Briefing Paper on Restarting Solemn Trials in the High Court (dated 17 July and updated on 27 and 29 July and 3 September) was drawn up to support those judges who were due to conduct the first tranche of solemn High Court trials commencing on 20 and 21 July.
-That paper was revised to reflect lessons learned from those trials and also because of related developments.

-There was then published by the JI a subsequent, supplementary Briefing Paper on Remote Jury Centres ("RJC") once that model had been selected as the national model for such trials and preparations had been made for the launch of the RJCs in Edinburgh and Glasgow.

-This paper represents an amalgamation of both of the original papers with historical and unnecessary material stripped out.
-Sheriffs may be particularly interested in the route map for commencement of a jury trial which provides a broad picture of how a COVID affected trial will proceed with the new jury procedures in place.
-Please note that both the original "Restarting Solemn Trials in the High Court" Briefing Paper and supplementary "Remote Jury Centres" Briefing Paper have been removed from the Judicial Hub and replaced by this one Briefing Paper.
+The original JI Briefing Paper on Restarting Solemn Trials in the High Court (dated 17 July and updated on 27 and 29 July and 3 September 2020) was drawn up to support those judges due to conduct the first tranche of solemn High Court trials commencing in July 2020.
+That paper was revised to reflect lessons learned from those trials and related developments.
+A supplementary Briefing Paper on Remote Jury Centres ("RJC") was then published once that model was selected as the national model for such trials and preparations made for the launch of the RJCs in Edinburgh and Glasgow.
+This paper represents an amalgamation of both original papers with historical and unnecessary material removed.
+Sheriffs may be particularly interested in the route map for commencement of a jury trial which provides a broad picture of how a COVID affected trial proceeds with the new jury procedures in place.
+Please note that both the original "Restarting Solemn Trials in the High Court" Briefing Paper and supplementary "Remote Jury Centres" Briefing Paper have been removed from the Judicial Hub and replaced by this Briefing Paper.

 In December 2020 sheriff and jury trials restarted in some sheriffdoms using the RJC model.
-Other courts will follow in 2021.
-The intention is that this new paper will be a useful resource for sheriffs as they embark on conducting trials with the new procedures in place.

-The original paper was seen as necessary because it was clear that, for the foreseeable future, solemn trials would be innovative in two entirely unconnected respects:-
+Other courts followed in 2021.
+The intention was that this paper will be a useful resource for sheriffs conducting trials with the new procedures in place.
+The original paper recognised that, for some time at least, solemn trials would be innovative in two entirely unconnected respects:-

-(1) They will take place against the background of the challenges posed by the COVID-19 health pandemic and will require to take account of physical distancing restrictions, not least in terms of the location of the jury; (2) In solemn trials in the future new procedures will be in place (a) to provide the jury at the outset with a written document advising them of their duties and responsibilities; (b) to give the jury, before any evidence is led, oral directions on the general principles applying to all solemn trials and, in some cases, directions on matters relevant to the particular trial; and (c) then to give the jury those directions in written form, once more before any evidence is led.
+- They would take place against the background of the challenges posed by the COVID-19 health pandemic and require to take account of physical distancing restrictions, not least in terms of the location of the jury; - In solemn trials procedures will be in place (a) to provide the jury at the outset with a written document advising them of their duties and responsibilities; (b) to give the jury, before any evidence is led, oral directions on the general principles applying to all solemn trials and, in some cases, directions on matters relevant to the particular trial; and (c) then to give the jury those directions in written form, once more before any evidence is led.

-As procedures and practice develop and as experience is gained it is likely that this paper will be revised.
+As procedures and practice developed and experience gained the paper was revised.